AmpScm/AnkhSVN/README.md

   The development documentation of the AnkhSVN project is available in

-    src/BUILD.md      - How to build your own AnkhSVN version CONTRIBUTORS.txt  - List of committers and writers of patches LICENSE           - The sourcecode license of AnkhSVN
+    src/BUILD.txt         - How to build your own AnkhSVN version src/CONTRIBUTORS.txt  - List of committers and writers of patches LICENSE       - The sourcecode license of AnkhSVN

   A lot more information about what is going on can be found on
       https://github.com/AmpScm/AnkhSVN